List of The Dumping Ground characters: Dexter Bellman

-When Sasha finds out their stepbrother, Roddy (Alfie Browne-Sykes), is involving Dexter in burglaries, she finds Dexter in a building with stolen things and that Kelly is involved.
+When Sasha discovers that their stepbrother, Roddy (Alfie Browne-Sykes), is involving Dexter in burglaries, she finds Dexter in a building with stolen things and that Kelly is involved.
 Dexter is placed under a voluntary care order.
 In the episode "Sasha Bellman P.I", a package that was sent to Archie was stolen by Dexter because he was 'curious' and 'never really got any packages from home before', and Sasha has to cover up for him, resulting in the package being found in Jody's room, Tyler being blamed but then proven innocent and the whole house having extra chores - and only Sasha, Jody and Dexter himself knew that it was really Dexter who did it.
 Dexter promised to Sasha he would never steal other people's things again but he may not be able to keep his promise.

 Dexter left the show off screen in between Series 5 & 6.
-He moved back in with his mum, step-dad, brother and baby sister.
-He made two guest appearances in Series 6, and confirming that he had moved back in with his mum.
+He moved back in with his mother, step-father, brother and baby sister.
+He made two guest appearances in Series 6, and confirming that he had moved back in with his mother.
 Sasha was going to join him in the episode "SorryNotSorry".
-But Sasha realised that she'd rather stay at the 'Dumping Ground', and in the area she was in.
+But Sasha realised that she would rather stay at the 'Dumping Ground', and in the area she was in.

 Murphy Bellman

 Murphy Bellman made his first appearance in the series 3 episode "Free to Good Home" broadcast on 13 October 2015.
 Introduced as the infant brother of Sasha (Annabelle Davis) and Dexter Bellman (Alexander Aze), he was played by Thomas and Oliver Waldram in series 3 and Fred Montgomery Scott in series 4.
 He was reintroduced as part of the main cast in the series 9 episode "Run, Rescue, Repeat" broadcast on 13 August 2021, now played by Lenny Rush.

-Sasha visits her old home and finds Dexter and Murphy by themselves while their mum sleeps.
+Sasha visits her old home and finds Dexter and Murphy by themselves while their mother sleeps.
 She later finds Dexter shoplifting for nappies and realises that Murphy has been left home alone.
-Social services arrange support for their mum to help her take care of her sons.
+Social services arrange support for their mother to help her take care of her sons.

-Some years later, in series 9, Sasha finds Murphy trying to steal Scott Jenson's (Louis Payne) phone and discovers that he has been left on his own again whilst their mum is on holiday in Spain.
+Some years later, in series 9, Sasha finds Murphy trying to steal Scott Jenson's (Louis Payne) phone and discovers that he has been left on his own again whilst their mother is on holiday in Spain.
 Arrangements are made to put Murphy in temporary care at Ashdene Ridge, but he refuses to settle in and has several tantrums, smashing the TV and destroying Sasha's college art project in the process.
-Enraged, Sasha goes to their home to get away from him and learns that their mum has been neglecting Murphy once again causing problems at school.
+Enraged, Sasha goes to their home to get away from him and learns that their mother has been neglecting Murphy once again causing problems at school.
 Returning to the DG, Sasha manages to calm Murphy down and starts helping him learn how to settle in.

-Murphy does not return for Series 10, possibly back living with his mum again.
+Murphy does not return for Series 10, possibly living with his mother again.